Information on Console vs. ITB mixing

 - The condition of the files and/or the recording itself.

-ITB mixing fees are between $250 to $500 per song.
+ITB mixing fees are between $250 to $1000.00 per song, depending on complexity and track count.
 The price includes all studio time and materials.
-In most cases I will mix to 1/2” tape and you have the option of purchasing the master analog tapes.
+In most cases, I will mix to 1/2” tape, and you have the option of purchasing the master analog tapes.
 I can offer discounts on the mastering if you would like me to handle that part of the process.
 See my mastering page for more information.